Global Basic Income

-Global basic income is a proposal that calls for every adult and child in the world to receive an unconditional monthly cash payment to cover their basic needs, as a fundamental human right.
+Global basic income is a proposal for every adult and child in the world to receive an unconditional monthly cash payment to cover their basic needs, as a fundamental human right.

-Equal Right (formerly known as World Basic Income) is the first organisation in the world to actively research and campaign for this idea.
-Working with a fast-growing network of activists and experts from every continent, we are building a body of research and initiating a grassroots movement to push for this change.
+Equal Right (formerly known as World Basic Income) is the first organisation in the world to actively research and share knowledge on this idea.
+Working with a fast-growing network of activists and experts from every continent, we are building a body of research and sharing resources to inform people about the potential of a global basic income.

 Why not just national UBIs in each country?

-Our briefing explains why global UBI is vital to secure fundamental human rights for at least half of the world's people, whose basic rights could not be covered by national UBIs alone.
+Our briefing explains how a global UBI can secure fundamental human rights for at least half of the world's people, whose basic rights could not be covered by national UBIs alone.

 Where could the money come from?